camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Build a Traffic Sign Recognition Project
+## Build a traffic sign recognition project

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)